jsreport/docs/docs/adapting-jsreport.md

 ## Configuring using nodejs
 In addition to configuration file based settings you can also use [node.js](http://nodejs.org) and dynamically adapt jsreport to your needs.
 Following chapters applies to those using jsreport on premise and want to apply some advanced configurations.

-Installing and initializing jsreport on premise will create `server.js` file containing following code:
+Installing and initializing jsreport on premise will create `server.js` file containing the following code:
 ```js
 require('jsreport')().init();
 ```